mattriley/node-module-composer/README.md

 ## Composition Root

-Aim to isolate use of Module Composer to the Composition Root of the application.
+Module Composer should be isolated to the _Composition Root_ of the application.

+> A Composition Root is a (preferably) unique location in an application where modules are composed together.
+[Source](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/)

-Module composition should occur during application initialisation time, close to the entry point of the application.
-This is known as the _Composition Root_.
+Module composition should occur as close to the entry point of the application as possible.

-The following is an example of a Composition Root isolated to a separate file named `compose.js`:
+Here's an example of a Composition Root isolated to a separate file named `compose.js`:

 ```js
 import composer from 'module-composer';